Vnymark/phpcrud/README.md

 You can access it via `http://localhost`.

-## PHP

-The installed version of PHP is 7.2

 ## phpMyAdmin

 phpMyAdmin is configured to run on port 8080.
 Use following default credentials.